m-j-andr/PIC-1-Demo/docs/4-Programming/49-snake/tutorial.md

    - We can use the values `"left"`, `"right"`, `"up"`, and `"down"` when calling the function.
  - `snake`
    - This parameter records the current position of the snake as a *list*.
-   - Valid list arguments store the coordinates that comprise a snake.
+   - Valid list arguments store the positions that comprise a snake in the playing area.
-     Each pair of coordinates is stored as a *tuple* of two *ints*.
+   - Each position is stored as a *tuple* of two *int* coordinates.
  - `apple`
    - This parameter records
      the current position of the apple
-     as a *tuple* of two *ints*.
+     as a *tuple* of two *int* coordinates.
+   - Valid arguments will specify a position in the playing area.

-The quickest way to demonstate what this function needs to do is to specify the output that some code using the function must produce.
+To demonstate what this function needs to do, it is quickest to specify the output that some code using the function must produce.
 However, we will need to talk carefully about this code so that you can see why the function needs to perform this way, and how it fits into the whole jigsaw that makes Snake work.
-The following code and its output will originally look overwhelming, but once we have explained step-by-step what it will accomplish during the playing of the game, it will seem much less intimidating.
+The following code and its output will originally look overwhelming, but once we have explained step-by-step what it accomplishes during the playing of the game, it will seem much less intimidating.